mlhartme/stool/client/documentation.md

 ... of $SC_HOME (default is `~/.stool`)

-        |- version                   (client version that created this directory)
         |- shell.inc
-        |- server.yaml               (docker-comppose file to start local server)
         '- client.json               (client config - mostly the list of Stool servers to talk to)

 ... of project directories